howtoscalenn/howtoscalenn.github.io/index.md

 ![tp5_paper_fig5](/assets/img/how_to_scale_cheatsheet/tp5_paper_fig5.png){: width="100%"}

 And now, one can accept `it ensures maximal feature learning for every layers without instability, and all init std and update quantity is invariant to width n, so optimal training behavior (optimal lr) will be transferred`.
+(While TP-V explains hyperparameter transferability from first principles, you can check [Why do Learning Rates Transfer?
+Reconciling Optimization and Scaling Limits for Deep Learning](https://arxiv.org/abs/2402.17457v1) for another perspective.)

 Not that, however, `not all parameters are same`, which means that $$n \times n$$ hidden matrix (we call this matrix-like tensor) has two infinite dimensions.